 The roots of m&s music can be traced back to the year 1991.
 It was originally founded in the heart of Frankfurt as a studio for musicians and to compose music arrangements for advertisement campaigns like Marlboro, Coca-Cola, Kellogg’s, Blaupunkt and many more.

 After relocating in 1994, the studio was expanded with a vocal booth for singers and voice actors.
 Shortly after this, localizing video games became a new field of work in the studio and it soon turned out to be the main focus of our work.

-With a transition of the management in 2007, the portfolio of the studio was extended once again.
-Offering lip-synch dubbing for movies, TV series and cartoons as well as audio support for museums, theatres and events has become a new creative field for the studio.
+In 2003 the studio moved to Offenbach and due to the growing demands of the video game market, m&s music was further expanded in 2006 with a second recording studio.
+With a transition of the management in 2007, the creative portfolio of the studio was extended by offering lip-synch dubbing for movies, TV series and cartoons as well as audio support for museums, theatres and events.